stephenfletchtek/databases/joins_many/02_repo_class_with_join/class_design.md

-# {cohort} Model and Repository Classes Design Recipe
+# Cohort Model and Repository Classes Design Recipe

 ## 1. Design and create the Table